 Fly v.
 Drive

 As for airfare being too expensive, before coming to this conclusion, make sure to do your research.
-Use ITASoftware and Expedia to search all airlines, and search for flights flying into LAX, SNA, LGB, and BUR.
+Use ITASoftware and Expedia to search all airlines, and multiple area airports.
 All airports are relatively close to Disneyland, and sometimes LGB or BUR ends up having cheaper flights than LAX or SNA!
 My personal favorite is SNA, also known as John Wayne, and not just because John Wayne is a national treasure.
 John Wayne is the closest airport to Disneyland and typically has the best prices.
 Plus, it has a statue of John Wayne by baggage claim!

 Renting a car at the airport is one option.
 You can read about the pros and cons of in the next section.
 The alternative, if you don’t plan on renting a car, is taking a taxi, limo, or shuttle to your hotel.